Brain Tumors and Seizures

 What can raise my risk of having a seizure?

-If you have had seizures before, there are some things that can raise your risk of having another seizure.
+If you have had seizures before, some things can raise your risk of having another seizure.
 These are:

 • Not getting enough sleep.